Slow-Roasted Oven Recipe for Perfect Roast Beef

 - Worcestershire sauce (dab) - optional

-- Let the roast stand for about 1 hour at room temperature but keep in wrapping.
-Take out when ready to put in oven.
+- Let the roast sit out for about an hour at room temperature, but keep it in wrapping.
+Remove the wrapping when ready to put in oven.

 - Preheat oven to 375 degrees.

-- Pour a few teaspoons of olive oil on the roast and smear the roast on all sides with the olive oil.
+- Pour a few teaspoons of olive oil on the roast, and smear it all around the meat.
 Then salt and pepper it to taste on all sides.
-Add herbs at this point if desired to the rub.
+Add herbs to the rub at this point if desired.

-- Put the roast into the oven and set it directly on the oven rack.
-NOTE: Mine was a rather triangular cut and wanted to fall over so I propped it against the oven thermometer to keep it upright.
-The idea here is that you want the fat side up so that the fat will run down over the roast as it cooks and keep it moist and tender.
+- Put the roast into the oven, and set it directly on the oven rack.
+NOTE: Mine was a rather triangular cut and wanted to fall over, so I propped it against the oven thermometer to keep it upright.
+The idea here is that you want the fat side up so that the fat will run down over the meat as it cooks and keep it moist and tender.